yuniorlaureano/InverviewTest/README.md

 ### Seeding databse
 > After creating the databse and configure the project, the tests in **InterviewTest.Test** cam be run, and the databse will be seeded with test data.
->The test for the **the test method: Should_Create_1000_Users, inside the test class InterviewTest.Test.UserServiceTest**, should be run only once, since it is running a bulk insert of 1000 users and the emails might conflict if run several times.
-The migration can be run several times, it cleans up the databse each time it runs, the test can be run after each migration run without any conflict in data insertion

 ## Project Organization
 - InterviewTest.Api